 In 2019, the European Commission launched an evaluation of Geographical Indications and Traditional Specialties Guaranteed protected in the European Union.
-The purpose of this evaluation is to provide an in-depth assessment of the overall functioning of the GIs and TSGs quality schemes of the EU with a focus on GIs registered at EU level (from EU and third countries) and placed on the EU internal market.
-This evaluation should be completed by the end of 2020.
+The purpose of this evaluation was to provide an in-depth assessment of the overall functioning of the GIs and TSGs quality schemes with a focus on GIs registered at EU level (from EU and third countries) and placed on the EU internal market.
+This study was completed in March 2021 and highlights that the EU framework on GIs and TSGs is effective and provides a clear EU added value.
+They conclude that the schemes are relevant and broadly coherent with other EU and national policies, but there is room for further integration.
+The study identified some limits, such as the low awareness and understanding of GIs and TSGs by consumers in some Member States as well as weaknesses of the controls at the downstream stages of the value chain.